SimonPadbury/baselayer-3/_src/index.md

 * Aim at being a good place to start — a _baselayer_ for a web design project.
 * Do “most things most people want” out of the box.
+* Most things in Baselayer can be restyled by CSS variables.
-* Being so small ({{ metadata.filesize }}), there’s less you need to overwrite in order to style it your own way (and most things in Baselayer can be restyled by CSS variables).
-So, there’s no need for a purge process to remove a heavy payload of unused Baselayer styles.
+* Being so small ({{ metadata.filesize }}), there’s no need for a purge process to remove unused styles.
 * No CSS preprocessing.

 ## Built using PostCSS